johnmcmahoncreative-sketch/CelsiusToFahrenheit_Converter/README.md

 # how to prepare for installation:
 1_download latest python from python.org website
-2_then open an cmd and typein pip install coloroma 3_in the cmd that you opened , typein python main.py
+2_then open an cmd and typein pip install colorama 3_in the cmd that you opened , typein python main.py

 # how to work with the program :